Talus Pay Review (Formerly Talus Payments)

 Sales & Advertising Transparency

-Many of the complaints against Talus Payments and its former DBAs center around the company’s marketing strategy.
+Many of the complaints against Talus Pay and its former DBAs center around the company’s marketing strategy.
 Talus uses both telemarketers and independent sales agents to sell accounts.
 The telemarketers set up “appointments” for the agents to make an in-person visit to the prospective client.
 As with any other business endeavor, the use of telemarketers is a strong indicator of a shady company that’s having trouble selling its products or services through more traditional means.
-We haven’t seen a reputable merchant account provider yet that relied on telemarketing to sell its services, and Talus Payments is no exception.
+We haven’t seen a reputable merchant account provider yet that relied on telemarketing to sell its services, and Talus Pay is no exception.

 The company also has some serious problems with the way it trains and employs its sales agents.
 Feedback from former employees indicates that new agents have little or no prior sales experience.
-They receive only minimal training and then sent out on their own to try to sell the company’s accounts.
-This practice, of course, is a recipe for disaster.
+They receive only minimal training and then are sent out on their own to try to sell the company’s accounts.
+This practice is a recipe for disaster.
 We’ve seen report after report of sales agents with little knowledge of the details of the contracts they’re trying to sell employing high-pressure tactics to get merchants to sign up for an account.
 Occasionally, they’re successful.
 However, in most cases, they aren’t, leading to very high turnover among agents and a good chance that you’ll never hear from the agent who signed you up again after you open your account.

-As part of its efforts to “modernize” its sales practices, Talus Payments now sends its agents out into the field with iPads and other tablet devices.
+As part of its efforts to “modernize” its sales practices, Talus Pay now sends its agents out into the field with iPads and other tablet devices.
 The tablets allow an agent to show a sales presentation — mostly an infomercial video — and then, hopefully, collect a digital signature from the merchant.

 Don’t fall for this!